-Just before animals are put up for adoption, they are vaccinated and dewormed if needed.
+Just before animals are put up for adoption, they are microchipped and also vaccinated and dewormed if needed.
 (Note: They might be vaccinated or dewormed sooner based on need.)

 SPD Animal Services (The Lethbridge Animal Shelter) does not have the authority to respond to cases of animal neglect or abuse.
 Please call the Alberta SPCA at 1 800 455 9003 or click here for more information.